parmeet10/solveWatchAi/python-service/README.md

 pip install -r requirements.txt
 ```

-**Note:** On first run, faster-whisper will download the Whisper model (distil-medium.en, ~1.5GB).
+**Note:** On first run, mlx-whisper will download the Whisper model (default: small, ~466MB).
 This is a one-time download.
+The model is cached for subsequent uses.

 3. **Configure environment (optional):**